picodaq/picodaq.github.io/source/cookbook-trig.rst

    :width: 500
    :align: center

-For the sake of variety, here I did not record the digital signal, but you can tell from the phase of the sine wave that we triggered on the falling slope of the digital signal.
+In this case I opted not to record the digital signal, but you can tell from the phase of the sine wave that we triggered on the falling slope of the digital signal.